Governance Statement

 The audit committee self-evaluation covers the composition of the committee, its terms of reference and duties, administrative arrangements surrounding committee activity, reporting processes, and risk management.

-The most recent review, conducted in October 2020, was broadly positive and members expressed a confidence in the committee’s performance and capabilities.
-Specific areas for improvement included ensuring effective systems were in place for rapidly occurring/high impact risks and the need for greater consideration of the charity’s longer-term risks.
+The most recent review, conducted in October 2022, was broadly positive and members expressed a confidence in the committee’s performance and capabilities.
+Specific areas for improvement included training in respect of risk and the Charities Act; development of a committee specific induction programme and a policy on non-audit services to be added to the Financial Regulations.

 Finance Committee Self-Evaluation